Last Updated on August 22, 2022

 However, as stock traders, we know that the market moves in cycles and will eventually move down again, so we need to be prepared.

-Like life, there are months or years when everything we put our hands on is succeeding, and we feel like nothing can stop us.
+Like in real life, there are months or years when everything we put our hands on is succeeding, and we feel like nothing can stop us.
 This feeling of invincibility also causes many to be prideful and egotistical until a downturn.

 3. There will be seasons that may feel like a never-ending downfall.